Search Category: Sales Tax

 - Sales Tax Rules 079 and 083

-Federal Food Programs: Women, Infants and Children (WIC) and Supplemental Nutrition Assistance Program (SNAP)
+Federal food programs: Women, Infants and Children (WIC) and Supplemental Nutrition Assistance Program (SNAP)

 - No certificate is required, but the seller must maintain records that verify total exempt sales to WIC and SNAP buyers.